 Dress Down Days: Select Fridays are chosen as Dress Down Days.
 Dress Down Days are ways FPD raises money for specific charities chosen by the students and overseen by the Community Service Director and Community Service Office.
-In exchange for a donation to the select charity, students may wear a FPD spirit shirt and jeans instead of uniform bottoms.
-Jean shorts, skirts, or skorts, and athletic bottoms are not allowed unless notified.
+In exchange for a donation to the select charity, students may wear a FPD spirit shirt and jeans, or other administration approved items instead of uniform bottoms.